-All students from outside the United States attending Jackson State University on a nonimmigrant student visa come under the direction of the JSU Global Office.
+All students from outside the United States attending Jackson State University on a non-immigrant student visa come under the direction of the JSU Global Office.
 Special on-campus advisement is provided for these students.
-At the beginning of each semester, foreign students are required to register with the Foreign Student Advisor.
+At the beginning of each semester, international students are required to register with the International Student Advisor.
 It is also necessary for them to keep the advisor informed concerning such matters as local address, change of address, change of student status, etc.